Professor Corey S. O'Hern

 Mechanical engineering is among the most diversified of the traditional engineering disciplines.
 The mechanical engineer builds machines to extend our physical and mental capabilities and to convert traditional and novel energy sources into useful forms.

-The role of the mechanical engineer has changed dramatically over the past few decades with the extensive use of high-performance computers (in such areas as CFD design, data acquisition, control, and manufacturing), the interfacing of MEMS and actuators via microprocessors to measure and control (e.g., in flow control, robot control, and optimization of automobile performance), and the advent of new materials (composite, shape-memory alloy, ceramic, superconducting) for new applications (e.g., prosthetic devices, biomaterials, stealth aircraft).
-These exciting new areas offer mechanical engineering students special opportunities for creativity, demanding that they learn not only in depth but also in breadth.
+The role of the mechanical engineer has changed dramatically over the past few decades with the extensive use of high-performance computers (in such areas as computational fluid dynamics, materials design, control, and manufacturing), the interfacing of microelectromechanical systems and actuators via microprocessors to build high-precision sensors and devices, and the advent of advanced materials (e.g., composites, shape-memory alloys, ceramics, and superconductors) for new applications (e.g., coatings, biomaterials, and computer storage).
+These areas offer mechanical engineering students special opportunities for creativity, demanding that they learn not only in depth but also in breadth.
 Demands for increased energy efficiency and reduced environmental impact—as might be realized, for example, in novel gas turbine or electric hybrid vehicles—require that students understand the fundamentals of mechanics, thermodynamics, fluid mechanics, combustion, and materials science.
 In all these tasks, the utmost consideration of the modern mechanical engineer is improving the quality of human life.
 The engineer must also be constantly aware both of the finiteness of Earth's resources and its environment and of the burden that engineering places on them.

 At Yale, three mechanical engineering programs are offered: a B.S. degree program with a major in Mechanical Engineering, a B.S. degree program with a major in Engineering Sciences (Mechanical), and a B.A. degree program with a major in Engineering Sciences (Mechanical).
 Prospective majors in both B.S. programs are advised to complete introductory physics and mathematics through calculus (MATH 115) by the end of their freshman year.

 B.S. degree program in Mechanical Engineering*: This is the most technically intensive mechanical engineering degree program and is accredited by the Engineering Accreditation Commission of ABET.
 This program is appropriate for students who plan careers as practicing engineers in industry, consulting firms, or government, as well as for students who are considering a career in research and plan to pursue an advanced degree in engineering or related disciplines.